 Service level objectives, or SLOs, are a key part of the site reliability engineering toolkit.
 SLOs provide a framework for defining clear targets around application performance, which ultimately help teams provide a consistent customer experience, balance feature development with platform stability, and improve communication with internal and external users.

-Best practices around SLOs have been pioneered by Google’s Site Reliability Engineering team—the Google SRE book and a recent webinar that we jointly hosted with Google both provide great introductions to service level objectives and service level indicators (SLIs).
-In short, SLOs set precise targets for your SLIs, which are the metrics that reflect the health and performance of a service.
-For instance, if you want to ensure that typical user requests are serviced quickly, you might use your service’s median latency as an SLI.
-You could then define an SLO such as, “the median latency of all user requests (as computed every minute) will be less than 250 milliseconds 99 percent of the time in any calendar month.”
+As we saw in Part 1, SLOs set precise targets for your SLIs, which are the metrics that reflect the health and performance of a service.
+By managing your SLOs in Datadog, you have seamless access to your monitoring data—including trace metrics from APM, custom metrics, synthetic data, and metrics generated from logs—to use as SLIs.
+For instance, if you want to ensure that typical user requests are serviced quickly, you might use your service’s median latency from APM as an SLI.
+You could then define an SLO as “the median latency of all user requests (as computed every minute) will be less than 250 milliseconds 99 percent of the time in any calendar month.”

-To accurately track how actual performance compares to the objectives you’ve set, you need a way to not only monitor real-time performance (e.g., computing the median latency every 60 seconds and comparing it against the 250-ms threshold) but also to measure how often that threshold has been breached over longer timespans (to ensure that the 99 percent objective is met for every calendar month).
-Datadog tracks your SLIs in real time and visualizes their status in relation to your established SLOs, so you can see immediately how actual performance compares to your objectives for a given time period.
+To accurately track how actual performance compares to the objectives you’ve set, you need a way to not only monitor real-time performance (e.g., computing the median latency every 60 seconds and comparing it against the 250 ms threshold) but also to measure how often that threshold has been breached over longer timespans (to ensure that the 99 percent objective is met for every calendar month).
+Datadog tracks your SLIs and visualizes their status in relation to your established SLOs, so you can see immediately how actual performance compares to your objectives for a given time period.

 To track the status of your SLOs in context with detailed data about the relevant services or infrastructure components, you can add SLO widgets to your Datadog dashboards.
 You can then share your dashboards internally or externally to communicate the real-time status of your SLOs to anyone who depends on your service.

 Datadog makes it simple to monitor and manage your SLOs in the same place that you already monitor your applications, infrastructure, user experience, and more.
 Perhaps just as importantly, Datadog enables you to provide transparency to any stakeholders or users who depend on those SLOs being met.
-If you aren’t yet using Datadog to monitor the health and performance of your services, you can sign up for a free trial account here.
+If you aren’t yet using Datadog to monitor the health and performance of your services, you can start with a free trial account here.